contributorshipcollaboration/contributorshipcollaboration.github.io/README.md

 # Contributorship Collaboration

-The projects of the __Contributorship Collaboration__ try to make curating and reporting scholarly contributions easier and more transparent.
-We also pursue other ways to improve the recognition of contributions to scholarship.
+The purpose of the __Contributorship Collaboration__ is to improve the recognition of contributions to scholarship, in particular to make curating and reporting scholarly contributions easier and more transparent.

 [CRediT](http://credit.niso.org/) (Contributor Roles Taxonomy) is one way to document contributions and is used by hundreds of journals.
 CRediT is a taxonomy of 14 categories of contributions to scientific scholarly output.
 Each researcher can indicate which category they contributed to